MediaComem/comem-travel-log-ionic-setup/README.md

 Since it's a TypeScript file like any other, you simply have to import and use it.

-Remember that, due to the file content replacement, you **only ever need to import `environment.ts` in your code!**.

-> The content of the file will change depending on which environment your app runs.
+> **Remember that you only ever have to import `environment.ts` in your code**, as it's content will change depending on the environment.

 ```ts
 // Other imports...